Ivica Iliev: Return to Partizan

+Wisła Kraków

 In June 2011, Iliev moved to Poland and signed a two-year contract with Wisła Kraków.
-He made a career-high 45 appearances and scored three goals across all competitions during his debut season.
-In the following 2012–13 campaign, Iliev netted four goals in 24 games, before being released by the Polish side.
+He made a career-high 45 appearances across all competitions during his debut season, netting three times.
+In the 2012–13 campaign, Iliev scored four goals in 24 games, before being released by the Polish side.

 International career

-Iliev earned two caps for Serbia and Montenegro, making his international debut as a substitute for Goran Trobok in a 0–1 friendly loss at Germany on 30 April 2003.
-He scored a goal in his second appearance, a 3–4 friendly loss against Poland on 16 November 2003.
+Iliev was capped twice for Serbia and Montenegro in 2003.
+He made his international debut on 30 April, coming on as a substitute for Goran Trobok in a 1–0 away friendly loss to Germany.
+On 16 November, in his second and final appearance, Iliev replaced Savo Milošević and scored a late goal in a 4–3 away friendly loss against Poland.

 Post-playing career

-On 27 October 2015, on his 36th birthday, Iliev was appointed as sporting director of Partizan.
-His most notable signings included Everton Luiz, Leonardo, Seydouba Soumah and Fousseni Diabaté.
-Iliev "resigned" from the position in March 2019 but he never ended up leaving the position and remained the sporting director until 27 July 2022 when he finally resigned.
+On 27 October 2015, his 36th birthday, Iliev was appointed as sporting director of his parent club Partizan.
+Some of his most notable signings early on would include Everton Luiz, Leonardo, Léandre Tawamba, and Seydouba Soumah.
+In March 2019, it was announced that Iliev resigned from his position.
+He, however, remained in charge for another three years, before resigning for a second time in July 2022.

+In September 2024, Iliev returned to Partizan to replace Ivica Kralj as sporting director.
+Only one month later, Iliev was dismissed from the position by Partizan's newly assembled temporary governing body.